ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 The first statement is an immediate consequence of lemma \ref{IndeedCorepresentationOfAdjunctsOfStructureMaps}.

-The other two follow from inspection of the explicit form of the map according to prop. \ref{ExplicitFormOfFreeSpectra} in each case separately:
+The other two statements follow from inspection of the explicit form of the maps, via prop. \ref{ExplicitFormOfFreeSpectra}, in each case separately:

 **sequential case**